-Ewan lives in Northern Ireland with his 5 kids and is a single dad.
+Ewan is a single dad, living in Northern Ireland with his five kids.
 Financial strain and his children's needs has made sustaining his education a constant stress.

 After the death of his wife, Ewan had to quit his nursing job to look after his kids full time.
 One child has ADHD and another is disabled and needs a wheelchair.